The flowers of a Bird of Paradise stay true to their name and resemble a bird. They are exotic, unique, and a treat for the eyes.

 Either the plant pollinates naturally by vectors or by human intervention.

 The birds of the family Nectariniidae (Sunbirds) pollinate the Bird of Paradise in their natural habitat.
 Ploceus capensis is the primary pollinator (Cape weaver).

 When the bird lands on the flower to suck on the nectar, it touches pollen from the stamen and takes that to other flowers while repeating the process.

 It would be best to plant your Bird of Paradise outside to have maximum chances of natural pollinating.

 The best time to carry on the pollination is early morning when the flower is full of pollen.

 To pollinate your bird of paradise by hand, follow the steps below.

 - Get a cotton swab or an artist paintbrush and two flowers from different rhizomes ready.
-You can also use your fingers, but the process would be messy.

 - Grab the male flower and locate the stamen, which contains pollen.